boland6/BC-R-AMEX-Default-Prediction/README.md

 https://www.kaggle.com/competitions/amex-default-prediction-small

 This subset contains 7000 obs from the original training data.
 Separately, the outcome have been joined into the training data by the forking author.

+# Test Data Creation - create_test_data.R

+*Script - create_test_data.R*

+**Script Purpose**

+The script's primary objective is to generate a test dataset from an existing, larger training dataset.
+This smaller dataset is intended for testing and validation purposes in the context of predicting American Express defaults.
+This allows us to utilize the same testing dataframe for consistency.

+**Libraries**

+The script uses data.table and dplyr libraries.

+**Key Variables**

+* **Test Data Size**: A specific size for the test dataset is set (1750 rows), targeting an 80-20 train-test split ratio.
+This size is chosen to provide a substantial yet manageable subset of the original dataset for testing purposes.

+* **Random Seed**: A random seed of 23 is set to ensure reproducibility.
+This means that the random selection of data rows will be consistent across different script executions, given the same seed value.

+**Test Data Creation**

+**Reading and Sampling**: The script reads the large training dataset using fread from data.table.
+Then randomly selects a subset of rows based on the predetermined test data size mentioned above.

+**Data Subsetting**: The sampled rows are extracted to form the test dataset.

+**Label Integration**

+**Join Operation**: Using dplyr, a left join is performed between the test dataset and the labels dataset.
+This merge is based on customer_ID, adding relevant outcome information to each row of the test dataset.

+**Output Generation**
+The script writes the test dataset, now appended with labels, to a CSV file.
+This file serves as the output, ready for use in further testing or model validation processes.